cache2k/cache2k/src/site/markdown/0/UPCOMING.md

  - JCache: Custom classloader used for serialization of keys and values
  - JCache: improved performance when not using custom expiry policy
  - JCache: in situ configuration
+ - Exceptions in the expiry policy and resilience policy will be propagated as `CacheLoaderException` if happened during load
  - asMap()

 ## API Changes and new methods